funkelab/blinx/docs/source/quickstart.rst

 :jupyter-download-notebook:`Download this page as a Jupyter notebook<quickstart>`

-First, create a :class:`HyperParameters` instance.
+First, generate a synthetic example intensity trace:

 .. jupyter-execute::

   import blinx
+  # generate a trace

+Next,